-Students need an interest in philosophy, ethics and the practical application of religious ideas.
+Whilst there is no requirement to have studied GCSE Religious Studies, students need an interest in philosophy, ethics and the practical application of religious ideas.
 An ability to create clear and precise arguments is essential so a good level of English will be highly beneficial.
 There is no requirement to hold any specific religious belief: atheists, agnostics and firm believers can all benefit from the subject.

 What should I study with Religious Studies?